lucialand/lucia-docs/docs/directives/state.md

 title: l-state Directive
 ---

 `l-state` allows you to create component scopes with inline Javascript objects.
 This means you can pass state that can later be accessed in directives inside that scope.
+Components can be nested and declared inline with other directives as well.

 **Syntax:** `<div l-state="[object]">...</div>`